The schedule for Summer 2026 is a work in progress, please check back frequently.

 Required for all students new to the summer research program

 Writing for STEM disciplines differs from the writing you will encounter in other courses.
 STEM writing is structured and intentional.
-This workshop are designed to introduce you to common structural patterns in STEM writing and help you present your work in the most effective way possible.
+This workshop is designed to introduce you to common structural patterns in STEM abstract writing and help you present your work in the most effective way possible.

 July 7